Before You Start

 - Stripe not connected: card and ACH are unavailable until Stripe is configured.

-- No saved card or verified bank account: add or save the payment method on the customer account.
+- No verified bank account: add or verify the bank account on the customer account before using ACH.

 - ACH still pending verification: finish bank verification before using that bank account.